-"RESOLVED THAT pursuant to the provisions of Sections 149, 152 read with Schedule IV and all other applicable provisions, if any, of the Companies Act, 2013 ('the Act') and the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force) and applicable provisions of the Securities and Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof (Listing Regulations), for the time being in force) Ms. Kalpana Tirpude (DIN: 07166478), an Independent Director of the Company whose term of office as an independent Director expires on March 31, 2020 and who being eligible for re-appointment as an independent Director, has given her consent along with a declaration that she meets the criteria for independence under Section 149(6) of the Act and Regulation 16(1) (b) of the Listing Regulations and in respect of whom the company has received a notice in writing under section 160(1) of the Act, from a member proposing his candidature for the office of Director, be and is hereby re-appointed as Independent Director of the Company, not liable to retire by rotation to hold office for 5 (Five) consecutive years for a term commencing from April 1, 2020 to March 31, 2025 (both days inclusive)
+RESOLVED FURTHER THAT pursuant to the provisions of Sections 149, 150 and 152 read with Schedule IV and other applicable provisions of the Act [including any statutory modification(s) or re-enactment(s) thereof], the Companies (Appointment and Qualification of Directors) Rules, 2014, as amended from time to time and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations'), as amended from time to time, the appointment of Mr. Ronen Joshi, who has submitted a declaration that he meets the criteria for independence as provided in Section 149(6) of the Act and Rules framed thereunder and Regulation 16(1)(b) of the Listing Regulations, as amended, and who is eligible for appointment as an Independent Director of the Company, not liable to retire by rotation, for a term of 5 (five) consecutive years commencing from February 06, 2020 to February 05, 2025 (both days inclusive), be and is hereby approved.